usmanashrf/learn-nextjs/stepxx_web3/step04_hardhat/step02_compile_test_deploy_contract/readme.md

 In the basic sample project, there is already a sample smart contract Lock.sol in contracts directory as well as unit test script Lock.ts and deploy script deploy.ts for it.

-Before compilation if you created project in typescript then you need to install below libraries npm install --save-dev typescript <br/>
+Before compilation if you created project in typescript then you need to install below libraries<br/>
+npm install --save-dev typescript <br/>
 npm install --save-dev ts-node<br/>
 npm install --save-dev @nomicfoundation/hardhat-toolbox